MecatronicaUncu/Red-Social-Asociacion/README.md

 - A running jre (we have tested openjdk)
 - lsof

-If you don't have nodejs installed, you can use Node Version Manager ([nvm](https://github.com/creationix/nvm)).
-In the same way, you can install ruby using Ruby Version Manager ([rvm](https://rvm.io/rvm/install)).
+If you don't have nodejs installed, use Node Version Manager ([nvm](https://github.com/creationix/nvm)).
+In the same way, install Ruby using Ruby Version Manager ([rvm](https://rvm.io/rvm/install)).
 Please be sure to source the appropriate files in your `.bashrc` or `.zshrc`.

 #### Installing the server